-Risk assessment identifies families which have intensive, high, moderate, or low probabilities of continuing to abuse or neglect their children.
+The Family Risk Assessment determines the level of risk of future harm in the family and determines the level of service to be provided to each family.
+It identifies families which have intensive, high, moderate, or low probabilities of continuing to abuse or neglect their children.
 By completing the risk assessment, the worker obtains an objective appraisal of the likelihood that a family will maltreat their children in the next 18 to 24 months.
 The difference between the risk levels is substantial.
 High-risk families have significantly higher rates than low risk families of subsequent reports and substantiations and are more often involved in serious abuse or neglect incidents.

-The risk scales are based on research on cases with substantiated abuse or neglect that examined the relationships between family characteristics and the outcomes of subsequent abuse and neglect.
+The risk scales are based on research on cases with "substantiated" or "services needed" abuse or neglect that examined the relationships between family characteristics and the outcomes of subsequent abuse and neglect.
 The scales do not predict recurrence, simply that a family is more or less likely to have another incident without intervention by the agency.
 One important result of the research is that a single instrument should not be used to assess the risk of both abuse and neglect.
 Different family dynamics are present in abuse and neglect situations.
 Hence, separate scales are used to assess the future probability of abuse or neglect.

-Each scale (abuse and neglect) is completed regardless of the type of allegation(s) reported or assessed.
+Complete both the abuse and neglect scales regardless of the type of allegation(s) reported or assessed.
 All items on the risk assessment scales are completed.
 The assigned social worker must make every effort throughout the assessment to obtain the information needed to answer each assessment question.
 However, if information cannot be obtained to answer a specific item, score the item as "0."